-After your initial complementary telephone consultation with us, we will both have a much better idea as to whether our service is the right fit for you.
-Thereafter, you will have the opportunity to book a 2 hour Initial Assessment with us that will take place in your own home, and at a time and day of your choosing.
+After your initial complimentary telephone consultation with us, we will both have a much better idea as to whether our service is the right fit for you.
+Thereafter, you will have the opportunity to book an Initial Assessment with us in person (lasting up to 2 hours) that will take place in your own home (or other location to be agreed), and at a time and day of your choosing.

 During the Initial Assessment we will assess the following:

 Your Personal Health Goals & Needs

 Daily Routine/Functional Capabilities